0xPolygonID/docs/docs/wallet/universal-links.md

 :::caution

-For privacy reasons, all the parameters must be placed on the fragment part of the URL, i.e after the initial #.
+For privacy reasons, all the parameters must be placed in the fragment part of the URL, i.e after the initial #.
 This ensures that all parameters stay on the client and are not sent to the server.

 For security reasons, integration of this tool via IFrame is not supported.
 Redirecting users is the recommended method for accessing our Web Wallet to ensure secure interaction.